nix-community/pypi2nix/README.rst

 use the ``@nix`` decorator, found in ``unittests.switches`` to mark tests that require network access.

+Integration tests
+"""""""""""""""""

 Integration tests are a little bit more involved.
 We implemented a small framework to write new tests and maintain old ones.
 Check out ``integrationtests.framework`` for information on how to write custom integration tests.

+Please note that all integration test cases are classes deriving from ``integrationtests.framework.IntegrationTest``.
+Also all these tests must end with ``TestCase``, e.g. ``MyCustomTestCase``.

 Maintainance scripts
 ^^^^^^^^^^^^^^^^^^^^